 Kristin is a fiction/short story writer, blogger and aspiring playwright.
-She is a 2016 graduate of Smith College with a Bachelor’s in English Language and Literature.
-She also received an Associate’s in Creative Writing from Holyoke Community College in 2014.
-Since finishing college, she launched this blog in May 2016 and has had short stories published online for Wordhaus and Short Fiction Break through writing contests with The Write Practice.
-Her most recent entry, “The Christmas Party” was published through Short Fiction Break in December 2016.
+She is a 2016 graduate of Smith College with a Bachelor’s in English Language and Literature and also received an Associate’s in Creative Writing from Holyoke Community College in 2014.
+During her time in college, she wrote articles for Smith College’s Center for Religious and Spiritual Life as one of their reporters/photographers during the 2015-16 school year, interned at Smith’s Poetry Center, was a member of HCC’s Green Honor Society and Communications Officer and had her poem, “Healing,” published in her community college’s literary magazine, Pulp City, in 2012.
 One short story, “The Hallow Fest Queen,” was included in Dark Carnival: An Anthology of Horror through Pen and Muse Press in November 2014.
-Her poem, “Healing,” was published in her community college’s literary magazine, Pulp City, in 2012.